cosmos/solidity-ibc-eureka/README.md

 ## End to End Benchmarks

 The contracts in this repository are benchmarked end-to-end using foundry.
 The following benchmarks were ran with the underlying [sp1-ics07-tendermint](https://github.com/cosmos/sp1-ics07-tendermint).
 About ~320,000 gas is used for each light client verification, and this is included in the gas costs below for `recvPacket`, `timeoutPacket` and `ackPacket`.
+At the time of writing, proof generation takes around 3 minutes 30 seconds.
 More granular and in-depth benchmarks are planned for the future.

 | **Contract** | **Method** | **Description** | **Gas** |
 |:---:|:---:|:---:|:---:|